samprietoserrano/fraktur-ocr-transcription/README.md

 5. `text-extraction\jpeg_duplicator.py`
    * copy JPEGs into folder for each page group, process on Transkribus
 7. `text-processing\reindex_txt_names.py`
-   * rename Transkribus-exported groups to be 1-indexed (not 0-indexed)
+   * rename Transkribus-exported txt files to be 1-indexed (not 0-indexed)
 9. `text-processing\pp_maingroup.py`
-   * post-process the ‘main’ page group with level 1 and level 2
+   * post-process the ‘main’ page group with two levels (line-by-line cleaning, line-by-line correction)
 11. `text-processing\pp_index.py`
-    * post-process the ‘index’ page group in three levels (basic, non-special, specials)
+    * post-process the ‘index’ page group in three levels (basic corrections, non-special, special)
 13. `text-processing\pp-othergroups.py`
-    * post-process all other page groups in two levels (line numbers, correct lines)
+    * post-process all other page groups in two levels (line-by-line cleaning, line-by-line correction)
-    * do each page group at a time; customize script paths
+    * NOTE: do each page group at a time; customize the script paths
 15. `text-correction\unhyphenate.py`
     * unhyphenate txt files as prep for running spellchecker
 17. `text-correction\spellchecker.py`
     * run spellchecker program
       * run one of the corpus creation options first (to feed the spell checker)
       * once a corpus exists, run a spellchecker option with either hard-coded or fed input/output paths
 19. `text-processing\page_order_mapmaker.py`
     * create a mapping file for each page group
 21. `text-processing\page_order_mapreader.py`